simon-ami/win-cli-mcp-server/README.md

     ],

-    // Arguments that will be blocked when used with any command "blockedArguments": [
+    // Arguments that will be blocked when used with any command
+    // Note: Checks each argument independently - "cd warm_dir" won't be blocked just because "rm" is in blockedCommands "blockedArguments": [
       "--exec", // Execution flags
       "-e", // Short execution flags